-Mindy Clyne, M.H.S., C.G.C., is a research assistant for the Implementation Science Team in the Office of the Director in the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute (NCI).
-Ms. Clyne collects and assembles existing tools, peer-reviewed literature, and documentation on implementation science in the areas of precision medicine and public health genomics.
-She also performs portfolio analyses of NIH-funded implementation science grants for initiative and concept development.
-She assists in identification of genomic-related material for inclusion in the Cancer Control P.L.A.N.E.T. and Research-Tested Intervention programs.
+Mindy Clyne, MHS, CGC is a research assistant for the Implementation Science Team in the Office of the Director in the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute (NCI).
+Ms. Clyne coordinates program management of NCI’s Implementation Science in Cancer Control (ISC3) initiative.
+She also performs portfolio analyses of NIH funded implementation science grants for initiative- and concept-development.
+She assists in identification of genomic-related material for inclusion in the Cancer Control P.L.A.N.E.T. and Evidence Based Cancer Control Programs (EBCCP).

-Ms. Clyne holds a Master of Health Science in genetic epidemiology from Johns Hopkins University Bloomberg School of Public Health, and a Bachelor in Science with double majors in biology and psychology from the State University at Albany.
-She is certified by the American Board of Genetic Counseling in genetic counseling.
+Ms. Clyne holds a Master of Health Science degree in genetic epidemiology from Johns Hopkins University Bloomberg School of Public Health, and a dual Bachelor of Science degree in biology and psychology from the State University at Albany (SUNYA).
+She is certified by the American Board of Genetic Counseling (ABGC) in genetic counseling.

 - Implementation science at the intersection with precision medicine